SK-Hardwired/nv_hevc_hdr_patcher/README.md

 TO DO:
  - research and decide if Knee Function SEI needed.
 If needed - make. (ref.
 D.2.31 Knee function information SEI message syntax)

+###History behind this app:
+In my work and research I need to create HDR10 compatible HEVC files.
+I used x265 codec for this to encode with HDR10 metadata.
+But encoding 4K HEVC videos is slow.
+So I hoped to speedup process using nVidia GTX10x0 GPUs with it's brilliant hardware HEVC (10,12 bit) encoding support.
+But reality (at this moment) is that no any encoder using NVENC support writing HDR10 metadata into HEVC stream.
+So you have nice HDR graded deep color video, but your TV or player have no idea that this is HDR video and you have **to turn on** HDR mode on TV or app **manually**.
+Not user friendly, right?
+As HDR10 metadata is stored in NON-VCL NAL units (i.e. not part of encoded picture data), it can be altered without touching the picture data in video stream.
+I.e. no need to re-encode video to put HDR signaling flags.
+As result this app was created to help content creators make HDR videos quicker and easier.

 **This script is based on figgis's h265 parser script  (https://gist.github.com/figgis/fd509a02d4b1aa89f6ef)**